ihatemustard/MC-Domain-Resolver/README.md

 # MC-Domain-Resolver
-An Domain Resolver for Minecraft using multiple APIs
+An Domain Resolver for Minecraft using multiple APIs.